tonsky/tonsky.me/site/blog/unicode/index.md

 1. Being metadata, locale often gets lost.

-1. People are not limited to single locale.
-For example, I can read and write English (USA), English (UK), German, Russian.
+1. People are not limited to a single locale.
+For example, I can read and write English (USA), English (UK), German, and Russian.
 Which locale should I set my computer to?

 1. It’s hard to mix and match.
-Like, Russian name in Bulgarian text or vice versa.
+Like, Russian names in Bulgarian text or vice versa.
 Why not?
 It’s the internet, people from all cultures hang out here.

 1. There’s no place to specify locale.
-Even making two screenshots above were non-trivial, because in most software there’s no dropdown or text input to change locale.
+Even making the two screenshots above was non-trivial because in most software there’s no dropdown or text input to change locale.

 1. When needed, it had to be guessed.
-For example, Twitter tries to guess locale from text of the tweet itself (because where else could it get it from?) and sometimes gets it wrong:
+For example, Twitter tries to guess the locale from the text of the tweet itself (because where else could it get it from?) and sometimes gets it wrong:

 twitter_locale.jpg https://twitter.com/nikitonsky/status/1171115067112398849

-I’m using Bulgarian as an example because it’s what I personally experienced.

-From what I understand, Asian people [get it much worse](https://en.wikipedia.org/wiki/Han_unification): many of Chinese, Japanese and Korean logograms that are written very differently get assigned the same codepoint:

-han.png
-U+8FD4 in different locales
+# Why does `String::toLowerCase()` accepts Locale as an argument?

-Another unfortunate example of locale dependence is Unicode handling of dotless `i` in Turkish language.
+Another unfortunate example of locale dependence is the Unicode handling of dotless `i` in the Turkish language.

 Unlike English, Turks have two `I` variants: dotted and dotless.
 Unicode decided to reuse `I` and `i` from ASCII and only add two new codepoints: `İ` and `ı`.